felipendc/vicyos-hefftor-polybar/README.md

 <pre>nmcli d wifi connect YYYYY password XXXXX</pre>

-Instead of YYYYY you will put the name of your wifi<br />
+Instead of YYYYY you will put the name of the Wifi.
+Or in other words: "Wifi ID"<br />
-Instead of XXXXX you will put your password<br />
+Instead of XXXXX you will put the Wifi password<br />

 ------